Mattijah/QKMRZParser/README.md

 ## Installation

-QKMRZParser is available through CocoaPods.
-To install it, simply add the following line to your Podfile:
+QKMRZParser is available through **CocoaPods** and the **Swift Package Manager**.
+To install it via CocoaPods simply add the following line to your Podfile:

 ```ruby
 pod 'QKMRZParser'